 Written for and premiered by Alarm Will Sound for the Missouri International Composers Festival 2014.

 And I got an email saying “you have to write a piece for Alarm Will Sound”, and then the next second I thought “What can I write for them that is worth saying?”
 It is a real challenge to write a piece for musicians that can literally play everything you write but it also frees your mind to experiment your loudest dreams.
-For this piece I went out of my confort zone and decided to do something I had never done before (but always wanted to do) to write something that had a latin vibe in the music, not as a suggestion but direct and frontal.
+For this piece, I went out of my comfort zone and decided to do something I had never done before (but always wanted to do) to write something that had a Latin vibe in the music, not as a suggestion but direct and frontal.
 Dancing is a huge part of almost all population in Latin America, it is certainly a stereotype (but sometimes we use them because there’s no other way to say things), but in my case being born in Cali, Colombia “The Salsa Capital of the World” (although I don’t completely agree with this denomination for the city) it is absolutely applicable.
 I went tropical with this piece and used the musical influences from one of the most popular streams of Latin music.
 Salsa is a big thing for Latin America, it is undeniable that it represents the mainstream culture and in a way the behavior of people.

 I want to do a brief but concise statement.
 Yes.
-I do believe that popular music is as important as classical music, and yes it shouldn’t be border lines between them.
+I do believe that popular music is as important as classical music, and yes it shouldn’t be borderlines between them.
 Yes, I do know that it is really hard to integrate them as the cultural borders (mainly imposed by ourselves) are thick but it’s completely worth trying it.
 Finally, I do believe that it is absolutely necessary for every musician to be aware of what is going on with the mainstream music because there is always a lot we can learn from that.
-Wasn’t this what all this guys with white wigs did back then?
+Wasn’t this what all these guys with white wigs did back then?